On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Experimental Illustration of Entropy-Driven Drift

 \section{Experimental Illustration of Entropy-Driven Drift}

-The theoretical analysis in the previous sections shows that the combinatorial structure of distance shells in the Johnson graph induces an entropy landscape, which in turn generates a systematic entropy-driven drift toward an equilibrium distance in a high-entropy region of the state space.
+The theoretical analysis in the previous sections shows that the structure of the underlying graph induces an asymmetry in local transitions, which in turn generates a systematic drift in the distance process toward an equilibrium distance.

-The purpose of this section is not to provide empirical performance comparisons, but to illustrate the trajectory-level phenomena predicted by the theory.
-In particular, we visualize how entropy-driven drift biases the behavior of trajectories and causes typical trajectories to move away from the target and toward high-entropy regions.
+The purpose of this section is not to establish new phenomena, but to provide numerical illustrations of the theoretical results.
+In particular, we visualize the trajectory-level behavior implied by the drift structure derived in Section~6 and confirm how the induced transition asymmetry shapes the evolution of trajectories.

 Throughout the experiments we consider the Johnson graph $J(n,k)$ with $n=200$ and $k=40$.